SolutionGuidance/psm/psm-app/integration-tests/README.md

 UnTAR this file in the directory above the PSM repo on your workstation.

-In order for `gradle.build` to find the correct version of Firefox, it expects an environment variable to be set called `FIREFOX_HOME`.
-Set it to the path to your installed Firefox binary (the newly downloaded file) before starting the gradle task.
+In order for `build.gradle` to find the correct version of Firefox, it expects an environment variable to be set called `FIREFOX_HOME`.
+Set it to the path to your installed Firefox binary (the newly downloaded file) before starting the Gradle task.

-## Running Headless with Phantom JS
+## Running headless with PhantomJS (unsupported)
-The PhanomJS driver was a popular headless web driver used for Selenium tests.
+The PhantomJS driver was a popular headless web driver used for Selenium tests.
 This product no longer enjoys much support and it has been deprecated.
 Nevertheless, it might be useful in some environments.

-To run these tests locally you will need a copy of the PhantomJS driver executable.
+To run these tests locally, you will need a copy of the PhantomJS driver executable.
 You can download it from http://phantomjs.org/download.html.
-The tests are configured in `serenity.properties` to find this driver in the directory above the `psm` dir (where this repository is checked out).
+The tests are configured in `serenity.properties` to find this driver in the directory above the `psm` directory (where this repository is checked out).
 The committed version assumes this is running on Linux and the driver is in `bin` inside a directory called `phantomjs-2.1.1-linux-x86_64`.